Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 Starting at 9th level, you can spend 1 trickery point to give yourself advantage on a Dexterity (Sleight of Hand) check when attempting to cast a spell without being noticed.

 ## Elegant Improvisation
-Starting at 13th level, you can spend 3 trickery points once per round in order to take an additional reaction.
+Starting at 13th level, you can spend 3 trickery points in order to take an additional reaction, once per round.

 ## Astute Awareness